joaolrpaulo/WorldEdit/documentation/INTRODUCTION.md

 * Change blocks from one type to another, like from grass to diamond
 * Create objects with one click, e.g, trees, spheres, animals

-In this chapter, we will study the way that WorldEdit is organized, with help from different architecture views (more exactly, 4+1 Architecture view), and his stackholders.
-During this analysis, we pretend to discuss about how we could improved this framework, aswell as giving some help to sk89q (WorldEdit main developer), and his team.
+We aim to include different architectural views (more exactly, 4+1 Architecture view),and his stakeholders.
+During this analysis, we pretend to discuss about how we could improved this framework, contributing to the software and future developers.

 <sub><sup>Current Branches we worked on: [introduction](https://github.com/joaolrpaulo/WorldEdit/tree/introduction)</sup></sub>